alanmansour/GramAI/reports/README.md

 >
 > Answer:

-Student s183955 was in charge of setting up the project with cookie cutter, configuring protection rules on Github, creating a continuous integration (CI) setup, creating docker files for app deployment, buidling a pipeline for app deployment on cloud, and creating a graphical app for clients.
+Student s183955 was in charge of setting up the project with cookie cutter, configuring protection rules on Github, creating a continuous integration (CI) setup, creating docker files for app deployment, buidling a pipeline for app deployment on cloud, creating a graphical app for clients, and setting up monitoring.

 s184191 was in charge of 1, 2, 3